2014 Maine gubernatorial election

 The 2014 Maine gubernatorial election took place on November 4, 2014, to elect the governor of Maine.
-Incumbent Republican governor Paul LePage ran for re-election to a second term in office, against Democrat Mike Michaud, the U.S. representative from the second district, and independent Eliot Cutler, an attorney and second-place finisher from the 2010 gubernatorial election.
-The primary elections were held on June 10, 2014.
+Incumbent Republican governor Paul LePage won re-election to a second term, defeating Democratic nominee Mike Michaud, the U.S. representative from Maine's 2nd congressional district, and independent Eliot Cutler, an attorney and second-place finisher from the 2010 gubernatorial election.
+This was one of nine Republican-held governorships up for election in a state that Barack Obama won in the 2012 presidential election.
+This is currently the most recent election that Maine elected a Republican governor.
+Primary elections were held on June 10, 2014.

 LePage was initially considered vulnerable in this race, due to persistent approval ratings below 50%.
-The consensus among The Cook Political Report, Governing and The Rothenberg Political Report was that the race was a "tossup" and Daily Kos Elections and Sabato's Crystal Ball rated the race as "lean Democratic".
+The consensus among The Cook Political Report, Governing and The Rothenberg Political Report was that the race was a "tossup" and Daily Kos Elections and Sabato's Crystal Ball rated the race as "lean Democratic". on election day, LePage won the election in what was considered a minor upset.

-LePage won re-election to a second term with 48.2% of the popular vote.

 Background

 After a close three-way election in 2010, Republican Paul LePage, the mayor of Waterville, was elected governor with 38% of the vote.
 He beat independent candidate Eliot Cutler, who won 36%, and Democrat Libby Mitchell, the president of the Maine Senate, who won 19%.
 Republican gubernatorial nominees in Maine have failed to win a majority of the vote in 12 consecutive cycles over the last 50+ years – the longest such GOP streak in the nation.
 No governor has been popularly elected with less than 40 percent of the vote in two consecutive cycles in U.S. history.